Github-Anderson/Github-Anderson.github.io/docs/lessons/CS101/graph.md

 #### Process

-> Dijkstra's algorithm solves the single-source shortest path problem.
+!!! quote "Description"

->
+	Dijkstra's algorithm solves the single-source shortest path problem.

-> - It is very similar to Prim's algorithm.
+	- It is very similar to Prim's algorithm.
-> - Assumption: ==all the weights are positive==.
+	- Assumption: ==all the weights are positive==.

 We will iterate $|V|$ times: